Ozge-Buyuktorun/Ozge-Buyuktorun/README.md

-# 👋 Merhaba!
+# 👋 Hello!
 Ben Ozge Buyuktorun

 ✨ After graduating as a **Biomedical Engineer** with a solid foundation in electronics and software, I began my career in the **medical sector**, specializing in **medical electronics** and **quality assurance**.
 ✨ With expertise in both **hardware and software**, I made a seamless transition into the **software industry** in February 2022, driven by a deep **passion for technology and innovation**.